4 Effective Ways to Transfer Files from Android to Mac Wirelessly

 2.3 SD Card

 This is a physical alternative to the USB option through Android File Transfer (Mac).
-SD card slots are included in most Android phones and tablets nowadays and the method doesn't require additional software installation, but it demands an extra step, to wit: Transferring the files from the internal storage over to the external.
+Nowadays, SD card slots are included in most Android phones and tablets, and the method doesn't require additional software installation.
+Still, it demands an extra step: Transferring the files from the internal storage to the external.

 Nevertheless, the process is still pretty straightforward:

-- Copy the files you want to transfer over to the Mac from the internal storage to the SD card, using the device's native file browser or one of your liking.
+- Copy the files you want to transfer to the Mac from the internal storage to the SD card using the device's native file browser or one of your liking.